ieb/N2KNMEA0183Wifi/README.md

     simulator/           Node-based HTTP/TCP/BMS simulators
     pcb/                 board design files
     ui/                  scratch / local UI assets (main UIs are in separate repos)

+# BUGS/TODO

+* [x] Chromebook and Phone continue to show connection instability.
+Probably fixed with a 500ppm SCA setting.

+## Chromebook and Phone continue to show connection instability.

+Could be the shared WiFi/BLE chips in both devices, but could also be the ESP32 having a 500ppm sleep clock accuracy (SCA).
+Default with NimBLE seems to be 60ppm.
+I see 520 connection closed reasons in the ESP32 logs, https://github.com/apache/mynewt-nimble/issues/1777 indicates SCA could be the cause.

+Testing over 48h is not conclusive since the WiFi environment is not as challenging with weak signals causing the OS interfer with BLE while prioritising Wifi.
+However, there seem to be fewer disconnects due to 520, and on that basis I am keeping the 500ppm setting for SCA in this commit.